-Semester 2 – Sunday 24 July – Saturday 19 November
+Sunday 21 July 2o24 – Saturday 16 November 2024

-Check-out day for all students – Saturday 19 November
+Check-out day for all students

 As a current Emmanuel College student, you can:

 Respect — including self-respect — is fundamental to everything we do.
 We talk about respect often and use every opportunity to demonstrate and support respectful behaviours.
-Our staff and student leaders are trained to support all our students to develop a strong sense of personal identity and boundaries.

 We cultivate respectful relationships from the start — in our initial interviews with prospective students and the first time residents meet as a group during Orientation Week.
 We focus on providing an informative and nurturing Orientation Week experience for new students that encourages them to build healthy relationships.